Reductions of Galois representations and the theta operator: Overconvergent modular forms

 \begin{thm} An overconvergent modular form of weight $k$ and tame level $N$ is a classical modular form if its slope is strictly less than $k-1$. \end{thm}

 Let $\theta = q \frac{d}{dq}$ be the theta operator whose action on $q$-expansions is given by \eqref{theta}.
-We recall that a suitable power of $\theta$ preserves overconvergent forms (see \cite[Prop.
-4.3]{col96} and \cite{colhl}). \begin{thm} Let $\kappa \ge 2$ be an integer and $f$ be an overconvergent modular form of weight $2-\kappa$ and tame level $N$ and some character.
+We recall that a suitable power of $\theta$ preserves overconvergent forms (see \cite[Proposition 4.3]{col96} and \cite{colhl}).

+\begin{thm} Let $\kappa \ge 2$ be an integer and $f$ be an overconvergent modular form of weight $2-\kappa$ and tame level $N$ and some character.
 Then $\theta^{\kappa-1}f$ is also an overconvergent form of weight $\kappa$, tame level $N$ and the same character.
 Moreover, $\theta^{\kappa-1}f$ is an eigenform if $f$ is an eigenform, and is $N$-new if $f$ is $N$-new. \end{thm}